jhanley634/testing-tools/problem/reviewing/where_the_cycles_went.md

 We gathered information, including address, from many prospective customers in southern California.

+\blank
-We would like to extract the subset of prospects living in places where Census demographic data is available.
+We would like to extract the subset of prospects who live in places where Census demographic data is available.

 # generator, 1 of 1